InventivetalentDev/package-domain-to-github/README.md

 # Package-Domain to GitHub

-Simple script to redirect subdomains to corresponding GitHub repositories
+Simple script to redirect package subdomains to corresponding GitHub repositories.
+Currently only works with Maven pom.xml artifacts

 ## Setup